Strategic philanthropy and volunteering

 The cost of living crisis is affecting the most disadvantaged groups across all our communities, and it is having an especially significant impact on the charity sector.

-Our national charity partnership with Marie Curie
+Our National Charity Partnership with Marie Curie

 Rachel Hopcroft CBE / Head of Corporate Affairs, KPMG in the UK

-Matthew Reed, Chief Executive Marie Curie Play video
+Matthew Reed / Chief Executive, Marie Curie

 Fundraising

-The KPMG Big Walks 2022
+The KPMG Big Walks for Marie Curie

 Pro bono